 - Appropriate professional standards

-The Surgical First Assistant Program will pursue accreditation through Commission on Accreditation of Allied Health Education Programs (CAAHEP) after the first year of the program is completed.
+The Surgical First Assistant Program will pursue accreditation through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) after the first year of the program is completed.

 Mayo Clinic is affiliated with Eastern Virginia Medical School, but students are not required to enroll there to complete this program.

-The Mayo Clinic campus in Rochester, Minn., comprises an extensive outpatient complex, Saint Marys Hospital and Rochester Methodist Hospital, and substantial research and education facilities.
+The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-This Mayo site is among the largest, most advanced medical centers in the world.
+This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification